Oman Cricket Academy Ground: History

 In November 2019, first round of Cricket World Cup Challenge League B was scheduled to take place in Hong Kong.
 However, citing the instability in Hong Kong, all the matches were moved to this venue.

 In February 2020, it hosted 2020 ACC Western Region T20.

-The stadium hosted the 2021 ICC Men's T20 World Cup along with UAE due to rising cases in India.
-Following the qualification to host the 2021 ICC Men's T20 World Cup, the Al Amerat Turf 1 underwent major changes with the addition of new floodlights and pavilions.
+The stadium hosted the 2021 ICC Men's T20 World Cup along with the UAE due to rising COVID-19 cases in India.
+Following the qualification to host the 2021 ICC Men's T20 World Cup, the Al Amerat Turf 1 underwent major upgrade with the addition of new floodlights and pavilions.
 It is expected to have a seating capacity of 4000, including VIP and VVIP seating along with dedicated commentary boxes.
 The scoreboard was also upgraded to a digital scoreboard.
 Six matches were played at the stadium during the first-round stage of the tournament, including all three of Oman's matches.